-- 7.1 The School will ensure that the School premises are safe, in good repair and are kept free of reasonably avoidable safety hazards and are fit for purpose and suitable for the age of pupils cared for and the activities provided on the premises. - 7.2 Boarding facilities are appropriately lit, heated, ventilated, cleaned and maintained and reasonable adjustments are made to provide adequate accessible accommodation to pupils with restricted mobility.
-Boarding accommodation is suitably furnished and of sufficient size for the number, needs and ages of pupils, with appropriate protection and separation between genders, age groups and adult accommodation.
+- 9.1.1 Staff must report all health and safety concerns to an appropriate person.
+Any urgent matters should be immediately reported to the Estate and Operations Manager or the Bursar.
+Staff can also log health and safety issues via the email address: h&s@heathmount.org.
+The School also has a 'Near Miss' Accident reporting mechanism.
+Staff are regularly reminded that if they see a potential accident or have fortunately avoided an accident, they can report this via an Office 365 form so that steps can be taken to avoid an actual accident in the future. - 9.2 The School will ensure that the School premises are safe, in good repair and are kept free of reasonably avoidable safety hazards and are fit for purpose and suitable for the age of pupils cared for and the activities provided on the premises. - 9.3 Boarding facilities are appropriately lit, heated, ventilated, cleaned, and maintained and reasonable adjustments are made to provide adequate accessible accommodation to pupils with restricted mobility.
+Boarding accommodation is

-- 7.3 The School will take all reasonable steps to ensure that school premises are maintained in such a way (to include ensuring that all traffic routes are of suitable construction, free from defects and obstructions and are adequately lit) to reduce the risk of slips and trips to employees, pupils and other users of School premises and that it complies with its obligations under the Workplace (Health, Safety and Welfare) Regulations 1992 (SI 1992/3004). - 7.4 The Clerk of Works will arrange a regular survey of the School premises and the maintenance and repair of School premises. - 7.5 The School will promote effective infection control by ensuring that the School premises are kept clean and tidy. - 7.6 The School will ensure that access to high risk areas, including laboratories, workshops, swimming pools and gymnasia and out of bounds areas of the grounds is appropriately controlled and restricted.
-See the School's Control of Access to Risky Areas Policy for further information. - 7.7 The School believes that staff should not be in any danger at work and will not tolerate violent or threatening behaviour.
+- suitably furnished and of sufficient size for the number, needs and ages of pupils, with appropriate protection and separation between genders, age groups and adult accommodation. - 9.4 The School will take all reasonable steps, including periodic site inspections, to ensure that school premises are maintained in such a way (to include ensuring that all traffic routes are of suitable construction, free from defects and obstructions and are adequately lit) to reduce the risk of slips and trips to employees, pupils and other users of School premises and that it complies with its obligations under the Workplace (Health, Safety and Welfare) Regulations 1992 (SI 1992/3004). - 9.5 The School arranges an annual Fire Safety survey. - 9.6 The School will promote effective infection control by ensuring that the School premises are kept clean and tidy. - 9.7 The School will ensure that access to high-risk areas, including laboratories, workshops, swimming pools and gymnasia and out of bounds areas of the grounds is appropriately controlled and restricted.
+See the School's Control of Access to Risky Areas Policy for further information. - 9.8 The School believes that staff should not be in any danger at work and will not tolerate violent or threatening behaviour.
 All staff will report any incidents of aggression or violence (or near misses) directed to themselves to their line manager / the Head immediately.
-This applies to violence from pupils, visitors or other staff.
+This applies to violence from pupils, visitors, or other staff.

-8 Vehicle safety
+10 Vehicle safety

-- 8.1 The School will ensure that there is adequate segregation of pedestrians and vehicular traffic on the School site, and adequate supervision of the crossing of roads. - 8.2 The Clerk of Works will ensure that all School vehicles are maintained in a safe and roadworthy condition and that there are regular and effective maintenance and repair arrangements in place. - 8.3 The Clerk of Works is responsible for ensuring that School vehicles are properly taxed, licensed and insured. - 8.4 The Bursar will ensure that drivers of School vehicles are competent to drive the vehicle in question and are properly licensed and insured to do so, that School journeys are properly planned, supervised and risk assessed and that adequate records are maintained. - 8.5 This Policy should be read in conjunction with the Minibus policy and the Vehicle Management Policy, which deal with the day to day safety of school vehicles and the management of all vehicles using the school site.
+- 10.1 The School will ensure that there is adequate segregation of pedestrians and vehicular traffic on the School site. - 10.2 The Clerk of Works will ensure that all School vehicles are maintained in a safe and roadworthy condition and that there are regular and effective maintenance and repair arrangements in place. - 10.3 The Bursar is responsible for ensuring that School vehicles are properly taxed, licensed and insured. - 10.4 The Bursar will ensure that drivers of School vehicles are competent to drive the vehicle in question and are properly licensed and insured to do so, that School journeys are properly planned, supervised and risk assessed and that adequate records are maintained. - 10.5 This Policy should be read in conjunction with the Minibus policy and the Vehicle Management Policy, which deal with the day-to-day safety of school vehicles and the management of all vehicles using the school site.

-9 Safe plant and equipment
+11 Safe plant and equipment